YoAdriaaannn/BIGTREETECH-SKR-mini-E3/README.md

+# The YoAdriaaannn edit of the imfamous Marlin running on the BigTreeTech SKR Mini E3
+If you so happen to have a printer just like mine, this edit will work for you.
+If you do not, you may wish to visit the official BigTreeTech Repo and fork your own copy.

+This fork will work for most Ender 3 and clones.
+Or basically any 3 axis 3d printer with a build volume of 235mm x 235mm x250.
+It is edited to have the following features:

+* LED lights that change with temprature while preheating.
+* BL Touch or clone for Z homing
+* BTT TFT 3.5 E3 V3
+* Dual Z
+* Dual Z alignment

 # BIGTREETECH SKR Mini E3 V1.x and V2.x

 BIGTREETECH SKR Mini E3 V1.x and V2.x mainboards are ultra-quiet, low-power, high-quality 3D printing machine controller boards from BIQU.